 Step 5.
 Dropping Cross-Registered Courses.

-Students are permitted to drop cross-registered courses without penalty up until the ‘withdrawal/drop with permission’ deadline.
-However after the ‘last date to drop – HSPH courses’ deadline they will not be able to perform the action themselves in my.harvard and must submit a request to the HSPH Registrar to perform this action on their behalf by submitting a drop petition, indicating the reason for dropping in the petition comment box.
+Students are permitted to drop cross-registered courses without penalty until the ‘Cross-registration add/drop/change’ deadline.
+However after the ‘last date to drop – HSPH courses’ deadline they will not be able to perform the action themselves in my.harvard and must submit a request to the HSPH Registrar’s Office to perform this action on their behalf by submitting a drop petition, indicating the reason for dropping in the petition comment box.

-Students are also permitted to request that an HSPH course be dropped without penalty up until the ‘withdrawal/drop with permission’ deadline IF they were waiting for a cross-registered petition approval.
+Students are also permitted to request that an HSPH course be dropped without penalty until the ‘Cross-Registration add/drop/change’ deadline IF they were waiting for a cross-registered petition approval.
 This should be noted in the comment section of the drop petition.